Location: Kings Norton, Birmingham

 - Wast Hills Lodge, which is a separate four bed service for people who are towards the end of their care pathway towards independent living

-- Wast Hills Annexe, which provides intensive therapy, treatment and support for six people who are living with complex autistic conditions
+- Wast Hills Annexe, which provides intensive therapy, treatment and support for six people who are living with complex autistic conditions and learning disabilities

 Wast Hills provides a structured, positive, empathic and low-arousal environment with good links to home, the community and outside agencies.
 Wast Hills is registered with the Autism Accreditation programme, which provides an autism-specific quality assurance programme for organisations throughout the UK and across the world.